viveknarang/CatalogAPI/docs/source/index.html.md

 }
 ```

 Use this API endpoint to add a new product in the products collection.
 When a product is added in the products collection, this product is also added in product group collection.
-If the product group with the matching group ID is missing, a new product group is formed.
-Search index is also automatically updated with a valid call to this endpoint.
+If the product group with the matching groupID is missing, a new product group is formed.
+Search index and the cache are also automatically updated with a valid call to this endpoint.

 ### HTTP Request